 Rohrschach was an important port and marketplace for St. Gallen from an early age.
 They have traded grains and wines, as well as elaborate embroidery.
 At the harbor is the Kornhaus – considered the most beautiful granary in Switzerland.
 Now it is a local museum called Museum in Kornhaus.

 Did you know that Rohrschach also has many beautiful painted houses?
 These houses are from the 17th and 18th centuries complete with bay windows.
 There is also a baroque church St. Kolumban and Konstantius.
 Above the town lies the monastery Mariaberg built between 1484 and 1519.
-Actually, it was never used as a monastery.
-In fact, it is now part of the local University of St. Gallen.
+It was never used as a monastery.
+It is now part of the local University of St. Gallen.

 “The most beautiful castle on Lake Constance” is the term used for Schloss Arenenberg.
 In Mannenbach/Salenstein, above the lake, is the popular Napoleon Museum.